Watergeeks/exploration/apps/SEAO/README.md

 - Consider what data to scrape:
     - `self.fields`: Fields to include as columns in the saved csv e.g. `['link', 'title', 'type', 'contract_type', 'date_publication', 'date_conclusion', 'date_complaints', 'organization', 'address', 'class_code', 'class_name', 'category_code', 'category_name']`

+### Update driver

+Currently there are two Chrome drivers saved at `drivers/` for two operating systems (i.e. Mac and Windows).

+Depending on what operating system and version of Chrome you are working with, you may have to [redownload the appropriate chromedriver](https://sites.google.com/a/chromium.org/chromedriver/downloads) and save it in directory `drivers/`.

 ### Scrape listings

 Run the app to scrape listings found based on given search criteria: